• Skip to primary navigation

 Are chickpea sandwiches healthy?

 Filled with protein and fiber, this vegan chickpea salad sandwich is a delicious healthy lunch!
-Prep the chickpea mixture up to 3 days in advance and keep it on hand for lunches all week.
+Prep the chickpea mixture up to 3 days before and keep it on hand for lunches all week.

 Are chickpeas a vegetable or a protein?

 Chickpeas, also known as garbanzo beans, are very healthy food.
-They are part of the legume family which counts as a vegetable and protein food.
+They are part of the legume family, which is a vegetable and protein food.
 Chickpeas are loaded with fiber needed for a healthy heart and gut.

 Is black salt better than regular salt?